 env - set the environment for command invocation

-The env utility will obtain the current environment, modify it according to its arguments, then invoke the utility named by the utility operand with the modified environment.
+The env utility shall obtain the current environment, modify it according to its arguments, then invoke the utility named by the utility operand with the modified environment.

-If no utility operand is specified, the resulting environment will be written to the standard output, with one name=value pair per line.
+If no utility operand is specified, the resulting environment shall be written to the standard output, with one name= value pair per line.

-The env utility supports the XBD specification, Utility Syntax Guidelines , except for its non-standard usage of "-".
+The env utility shall conform to XBD Utility Syntax Guidelines , except for the unspecified usage of '-' .

-- Invoke utility with exactly the environment specified by the arguments; the inherited environment will be ignored completely.
+- Invoke utility with exactly the environment specified by the arguments; the inherited environment shall be ignored completely.

-- Arguments of the form name=value modify the execution environment, and are placed into the inherited environment before the utility is invoked.
+- Arguments of the form name= value shall modify the execution environment, and shall be placed into the inherited environment before the utility is invoked.

 - A string to pass as an argument for the invoked utility.

-The following environment variables affect the execution of env:
+The following environment variables shall affect the execution of env:

-- Determine the location of the utility, as described in the XBD specification, Environment Variables .
-If PATH is specified as a name=value operand to env, the value given will be used in the search for utility.
+- Determine the location of the utility, as described in XBD Environment Variables .
+If PATH is specified as a name= value operand to env, the value given shall be used in the search for utility.

-If the utility operand is specified, the env utility will not write to standard output.
+If the utility operand is specified, the env utility shall not write to standard output.

-If the utility utility is invoked, the exit status of env will be the exit status of utility; otherwise, the env utility will exit with one of the following values:
+If utility is invoked, the exit status of env shall be the exit status of utility; otherwise, the env utility shall exit with one of the following values: